Lambda-School-Labs/Job-Funnel-ds-Data/README.md

 Documentation for the models can be found in models.md

-Documentation for the API can be found [here] (https://github.com/Lambda-School-Labs/Job-Funnel-ds-API/tree/master/docs) for:
+Documentation for the API can be found https://api.quickhire.dev/ for:
 * project architecture
 * database structure and schema
 * API/ / reference (until migration to FastAPI is complete)